kythe/kythe/kythe/typescript/README.md

 ### Module name

 A file `foo/bar.ts` has an associated *module name* `foo/bar`.
-This is distinct (without the extension) because it's also possible to define it via other file names, such as `foo/bar.d.ts`, and all such files all define into the single extension-less namespace.
+This is distinct (without the extension) because it's also possible to define that module via other file names, such as `foo/bar.d.ts`, and all such files all define into the single extension-less namespace.

-The module name is used as the path in produced VNames.
+Semantic VNames (like an exported value) use the module name as the 'path' field of the VName.
+VNames that refer specifically to the file, such as the file text, use the real path of the file (including the extension).